rsinghlab/GC-MERGE/README.md

 https://drive.google.com/drive/folders/1pWMZC-3mdkWyAoa6b-CnrHpgjPIyUVZv?usp=sharing

 **Additional Notes:**
 - To run the tool, users should have PyTorch, PyTorch Geometric, and PyTorch Sparse already installed in their virtual environments.
 Code was tested on the following package versions: torch 1.6.0, torch_geometric 1.6.1, and torch_sparse 0.6.7.
+The version of Python that was used was Python 3.7.9.
 - To install all other required packages, run pip install -r requirements.txt from the main directory of the cloned repository.
 - If the model is run with default hyperparameters, runtime is approximately 12 hours on 32G CPU and <10 minutes on 24G GPU.